Radhacharan1109/Online-Judge/README.md

 ### Features

 1. User authentication with JWT.
-2. CRUD(create,read,update and delete) operations on problems and their respective testcases.
+2. CRUD (create,read,update and delete) operations on problems and their respective testcases(only by admin).
 3. Profile view and edit.
-4. Code compilation and execution using a custom compiler.
+4. Code compilation and execution using compiler.
 5. Code submissions available for multiple languages.
-6. Verdict on problem submissions.
+6. Verdict on solution submitted by user.
 7. Submission table which shows successful submissions of all users.

 ### Technologies Used